Hix Oyster and Fish House – In Memoriam

 Returning to the meal, while the menu caters for vegetarians and red meat eaters, fish is, of course, the star of the show.
 It would be almost perverse to order anything else.
 While we deliberated, an amuse-bouche of samphire in tempura was seasonal and delicious.
 The salty young bright green shoots encased in ultra-light crispy batter were a herald of good things to come.

-A glass of something fizzy was required.
+We required glasses of something fizzy.
 Hence Champagne Waris et Filles Brut NV, growers in Avize, offered lemon and biscuit flavours.
 Meanwhile, a Hix Fix cocktail was also a big hit, being Morello cherry laced with Somerset eau de vie and topped up with Champagne.

 Oysters and Fish